EFFECTIVE COPING STRATEGIES FOR RELIEVING STRESS

 _______________________________________________________________

-The most effective stress relief strategies generate mood-enhancing brain chemicals (such as serotonin, GABA, the feel-good hormone oxytocin."
-They also counteract the brain's stress respons, stress hormones, and toxic effects and allow for the body's healing mechnisms to work.
+The most effective stress relief strategies generate mood-enhancing brain chemicals (such as serotonin, GABA, the feel-good hormone oxytocin.)
+They also counteract the brain's stress response, stress hormones, and toxic effects and allow for the body's healing mechnisms to work.
+Melatonin is a critical chemical to facilitate sleep and healing and the immune system.

 Physical movement

-Exercising, stretching, etc. [Use this for sure, as soon as you can.]
+Exercising, stretching, etc. [Use this for sure, as soon as you can; highest, best,

 Playing sports